edl2/flixhq-cli/README.md

 # flixhq-cli
 python script to stream movies and tv-shows. terminal or rofi selection methods. use -rofi to use rofi.

-will be created into an installible pip package but for now is just a script.
+will be created into an installible pip package but for now is just do this for example: git clone https://github.com/edl2/flixhq-cli && echo "alias fli-cli="python /flixhq-cli/main.py" > .zshrc && source .zshrc
 requirements: mpv

 optional but highly suggested: rofi